How does variability in cells aging and growth rates influence the malthus parameter?: Appendix: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{4_thm:ageeig_general}] We first study the direct eigenproblem \eqref{4_eq:EDP_N}, then we turn to the adjoint eigenproblem \eqref{4_eq:EDP_Psi}.
 At last we prove uniqueness of the eigenelements.
 The methodology we use is inspired by the one of \cite{4_Doumic07}.
 In this proof we denote by $\Cc_b(\Vv) = \Xx$ the Banach space of bounded continuous functions $f : \Vv \rightarrow \RR$, equipped with the supremum norm, $\| f \|_\Xx = \sup_{v\in\Vv} |f(v)|$, for $\Vv$ compact set of $(0,\infty)$. \begin{proof}[Direct eigenproblem] We split the proof into four steps. \vip {\it Step 1.} Since $N_{\gamma,\rho}$ satisfies \eqref{4_eq:EDP_N}, we immediately deduce that, for any $(a,v)\in \Ss$,

 Using the boundary condition leads us to

 for $v'\in\Vv$, setting

-Note that, for every $v\in\Vv$, $a\leadsto f_{\gamma/g_a}(a,v)$ is a density.
+Note that, for every $v\in\Vv$, $a\leadsto \Psi_{\gamma/g_a}(a,v)$ is a density.
 Equation \eqref{4_eq:lambdasolof} leads us to define an operator $\Gg_{\lambda} : \Xx \rightarrow \Xx$ by

 for any $\lambda \geq 0$.
 In the next steps, we look for a solution $(\lambda,f)$ to the equation $\Gg_{\lambda} (f) = f$.
-We work on the space $\Xx$ of continuous functions since we want to apply the Krein-Rutman theorem \cite{4_DautrayLions} (then the interior of the positive cone is the set of positive functions). \vip {\it Step 2.} We introduce a so-called regularized operator, which is strictly positive.
-For a fixed $\ep > 0$, set
+We work on the space $\Xx$ of continuous functions since we want to apply the Krein-Rutman theorem \cite{4_DautrayLions} (then the interior of the positive cone is the set of positive functions). \vip {\it Step 2.}